openzfs/openzfs-docs/docs/Basic Concepts/RAIDZ.rst

 Write
 ^^^^^

-Because of full stripe width, one block write will write stripe part on each disk.
+A stripe spans across all drives in the array.
+A one block write will write the stripe part onto each disk.
-One RAIDZ vdev has a write IOPS of one slowest disk because of that in worst case.
+A RAIDZ vdev has a write IOPS of the slowest disk in the array in the worst case because the write operation of all stripe parts must be completed on each disk.